Sette/kagglelink/README.md

 2. Ensure your account is on the Starter plan to utilize NetFoundry's public Zrok instance.

-3. You need to upload your public key to a github repository or a public file hosting service
+3. You need to put your public key to <public_key_string> argument.

 ## Quick Setup